Kiranjith83/SA/SA.md

     - IAM users
     - Centralized logging.
     - Consolidated billing.
+    - Don not deploy resources into the paying account.
  - Service Control Policy:
     - Defines what a service account can do.
     - It can be applied to individual account, or Organizational Unit and policy applies recursively.